 The actuarial valuation carried out is based on following assumption:

-Act, 2006.
-Hence there are no creditors which comprise amount outstanding for more than 45 days at Balance Sheet
+under MSMED Act, 2006.
+Hence there are no creditors which comprise amount outstanding for more than

-date.
-Based on information available with company, the balance due to micro and small enterprise as defined in MSMED
+45 days at Balance Sheet date.
+Based on information available with company, the balance due to micro and

-Act, 2006 in current year is Rs.
-NIL and no interest during the year has been paid or payable under terms of MSMED
+small enterprise as defined in MSMED Act, 2006 in current year is Rs.
+NIL and no interest during the year

 34. The Company has incurred a loss of Rs.
-312.55 (PY loss of Rs.487.11 Lacs) during the year and the net worth has
+183.75 (PY Loss of Rs.
+312.55 Lacs) during the year and the net

-of pending arbitration cases in earlier years, the management has made an assessment of its ability to continue as a
+account of settlement of pending arbitration cases in earlier years, the management has made an assessment

-going concern.
-The Company is in the process of continuing with its trading operations and expected to generate profits
+of its ability to continue as a going concern.
+The Company is in the process of continuing with its trading

-in coming years.
-Such aspects are considered by the management while preparing the financial statements, and an
+operations and expected to generate profits in coming years.
+Such aspects are considered by the

-assessment of an entity’s ability to continue as a going concern is made accordingly.
+a going concern is made accordingly.

-For Padam Dinesh & Co.
-For and on behalf of Board of Directors
+For Padam Dinesh & Co For and on behalf of Board of Directors

 Chartered Accountants of Shyam Telecom limited